 Countries and regions

 Lebanon signed an Association Agreement with the EU in June 2002, which entered into force in April 2006.
 As a result, Lebanese industrial as well as most agricultural products benefit from free access to the EU market.

-Lebanon is in the process of accession to the WTO.
-Negotiations started in 1999.
+Lebanon is in the process of negotiations accession to the WTO, an objective which the EU strongly supports.

 - Bilateral trade between the EU and Lebanon has been increasing steadily over the past years, with an average annual growth of 12.7% since 2008, with a total trade amounting to around €6.9 billion in 2014.

-- In 2011 the EU ranked as the first trading partner for Lebanon, covering almost 30 % of Lebanese trade.
+- In 2012 the EU ranked as the first trading partner for Lebanon, covering slightly more than 34 % of Lebanese trade.